chicio/chicio.github.io/src/posts/2024-12-31-carousel-parallax-circular-loop-react-native-expo.md

 ---
 title: "Create a circular carousel with parallax effect in React Native"
-description: "Let's see how it is possible to create a circular carousel with parallax effect in React Native."
+description: "Let's see how it is possible to create a circular carousel with parallax effect in React Native by leveraging the power of React Native Reanimated."
 date: 2024-12-30
 image: ../images/posts/react-native-parallax-carousel.jpg
 tags: [react native, swift, ios, apple, android, java, mobile application development, javascript, typescript, expo]